PavelMaltsev20/Flickr/README.md

 Overview:

-In this project, the user can see the newly added photos from the popular photos host service - Flickr. (*pic.
+In this project, the user can see the recently added photos from the popular photos hosting - Flickr. (*pic.
 1 and 2*)

 Also, when user click on the photo, a new window will open where user can view the photo in full size according to phone screen size (*pic.
 3 and 4*) or go to Flickr site by pressing on the button (*pic.
 5 and 6*).

 This project uses **Paging technology** allowing infinite scrolling.